Horticulture Lighting Group has designed a high output quantum board LED grow light, called the HLG 550 V2.

 This is a top-range quantum board LED grow light from Horticulture Lighting Group’s product lineup.

 The light has 4 circuit boards, each containing 288 (1,152 total) Samsung LM301B diodes.
 Samsung is known to produce top-shelf LED quality, so you won’t have to worry if you decide to go with this quantum board grow light.
 The boards are placed on a larger aluminum panel with a dimmable Meanwell driver on the opposite side.

 The HLG 550 V2 measures in at 26″ x 20″ x 3″.
 It comes with a 120v plug, so you’ll need a 120V to 240V Adapter if your country uses 240v.

-If you’re curious, or just switching over from an HID grow light, Horticulture Lighting Group equates the HLG 550 V2 to a 1000 watt HPS grow light.
+If you’re curious, or just switching over from an HPS grow light, the HLG 550 V2 is roughly equal to a 1000 watt HPS grow light.

 The Horticulture Lighting Group 550 V2 is ETL certified, meaning it meets North American safety standards.
 The light is put through various electrical, mechanical, normal and abnormal temperature testing to ensure it’s durability and safety.